 With many species in decline or under threat, the importance is now understood of having a working tool to help reverse the decline and save threatened species from extinction.
 Several of the red list of threatened species of European butterflies can be found in the Midi-Pyrenees.

 So, under a new initiative, the Conservatoire d’espaces naturels (CEN) Midi-Pyrénées in conjunction with Nature Midi-Pyrénées are now working together to produce a regional atlas of butterflies and day-flying moths of the Midi Pyrenees.
-See more here.
+Much input to this scheme has been welcome from the UK Butterfly Conservation European Butterflies Group http://www.european-butterflies.org.uk/ See more here.